cwalker226/Cangaroo/README.md

 * [Contributions](#contributions)

 ## About
 Cangaroo is a Food Bank inventory management system, created with Node/Express on a cloud hosted MySQL backend.
-The front end is built with Handlebars templating and Bulma CSS, and email addresses used for registration are verified by a third party.
+The front end is built with Handlebars templating and Bulma CSS, and email addresses used for registration are verified by a third party (currently supporting Verifalia).

 Register as a donor or a client.

+### Donors

 Donors can create donation requests for specific products.
 They can view their confirmed requests and unconfirmed requests.

+### Clients

 Clients can create assistance requests.
 They can view their confirmed assistance and unconfirmed assistance.

+### Admins

 Admins can approve donations, or approve client assistance requests as well as view confirmed and unconfirmed donations and requests.
 They can manage inventory by viewing inventory or products as well as adding new products.